FleurGaBru/shell-novice/_episodes/07-find.md

 > ## Tracking a Species
 >
-> Leah has several hundred
+> Leah has a
-> data files saved in one directory, each of which is formatted like this:
+> data file, which is formatted like this:
 >
 > ~~~
 > 2013-11-05,deer,5